BasujitaBhattacharya/ASEv3EnterpriseDemo/README.md

 This script will connect to your Azure Subscription passed in parameters and create a **TXT** challenge in your **Azure DNS Public Zone**.

-First run this command in a PowerShell terminal
+First run this command in a Windows PowerShell terminal

 ```bash
 $ Set-PAServer LE_PROD